 In our guide, we have tried to present you with a comprehensive overview of the different power racks that are available on the market.
-We have compared a power rack vs squat rack.
 You have seen the good, the bad and the ugly.
 Now, it is up to you to determine which is the best power rack for you.